merll/docker-map/docs/guide/containers/maps.rst

 is a named tuple ``(volume, readonly)``, where the first element is the volume alias, and the second is a boolean value indicating a read-only access.

-For easier input, this can also be set as a simple two-element Python tuples, dictionaries with each a single key, or strings (which will default to write-access).
+For easier input, this can also be set as simple two-element Python tuples, dictionaries with each a single key;
+strings are also valid input, which will default to write-access.

+.. _shared-volumes-containers:

 Volumes shared with other containers
 """"""""""""""""""""""""""""""""""""